lerna/lerna/website/docs/faq.md

 ## How do I retry publishing if `publish` fails?

-Sometimes, `lerna publish` does not work.
-Your network may have had a hiccup, you may have not been logged on to npm, etc.

-If the `lerna.json` has not yet been updated, simply try `lerna publish` again.

-If it has been updated, you can force re-publish. `lerna publish --force-publish $(ls packages/)`

-### Recovering from a network error

-In the case that some packages were successfully published and others were not, `lerna publish` may have left the repository in an inconsistent state with some changed files.
+In the case that some packages were successfully published and others were not, lerna publish may have left the repository in an inconsistent state with some changed files.
 To recover from this, reset any extraneous local changes from the failed run to get back to a clean working tree.
-Then, retry the same `lerna publish` command.
+Then, retry the same lerna publish command.
 Lerna will attempt to publish all of the packages again, but will recognize those that have already been published and skip over them with a warning.

-If you used the `lerna publish` command without positional arguments to select a new version for the packages, then you can run `lerna publish from-git` to retry publishing that same already-tagged version instead of having to bump the version again while retrying.
+If you used the lerna publish command without positional arguments to select a new version for the packages, then you can run lerna publish from-git to retry publishing that same already-tagged version instead of having to bump the version again while retrying.

 ## How does Lerna detect packages?